 MUS 411: MUSIC IN CHILDHOOD EDUCATION.
 The development of the ability to read simple musical scores using classroom instruments.
 Planning and conducting singing, rhythmic, listening, and other musical learning experiences for elementary school children.
-Prerequisite: Junior or Senior standing as an Elementary Education major.
+Prerequisite: Junior or senior standing as an Elementary Education major.
 CREDIT: THREE SEMESTER HOURS.

 MUS 412: MUSIC IN THE SECONDARY SCHOOL.
 Foundations of music curricula for junior and senior high schools.
 Instructional techniques and materials.
 Classroom observations and instructional planning portfolios required.
-Prerequisite: Junior or Senior standing as a music major.
+Prerequisite: Junior or senior standing as music major.
 Offered only on demand.
 CREDIT: THREE SEMESTER HOURS.

 MUS 413: MUSIC SEMINAR.
 Required course for the guidance of students in preparation of the Senior Thesis and/or the Music Education Document.
 The objective of the course is to enable students to analyze in-depth issues and topics in Music Performance and/or Music Education.
-The course also includes the study of music materials and bibliography with a survey of the style manuels APA, Turabian, and Richard Wingel's Writing About Music.
+The course also includes the study of music materials and bibliography with a survey of the style manuals APA, Turabian, and Richard Wingel's Writing about Music.
 The course includes two class sessions per week with the expectation of a fully developed research prospectus at the end of the semester.
 Prerequisites for MUS 413: Successful completion of the courses MUS 214, ENG 201, and the entire English Writing Proficiency Exam.
 CREDIT: TWO SEMESTER HOURS.

-MUS 415, 416: SENIOR PIANO RECITAL.
-Guided preparation for the required Senior Piano Recital upon passing the required Piano Hearing with the music faculty.
-Two hour lessons per week and twelve hours practice.
-Attendance is required at bi-monthly Recital Class.
-Prerequisites: MUS 115, 116, 215, 216, 315, and 316.
-CREDIT: FOUR SEMESTER HOURS EACH.
+MUS 415: SENIOR PIANO RECITAL.
+Guided preparation for the required Senior Piano Recital upon completion of the required Piano Hearing with music faculty.
+Two hours of instruction per week and twelve hours of practice per week.
+Attendance at bi-monthly Recital Class is required.
+Prerequisite: MUS 115, 116, 215, 216, 315, and 316.
+CREDIT: FOUR SEMESTER HOURS.